 Tour DetailsDay 1: Calgary, Alberta, Canada

-Transfer from the Calgary airport to your hotel.
+Transfer with the hotel-owned bus from the Calgary airport to your hotel.
 You meet your guide and fellow travelers in your small group for pre trip information in the hotel.

 Day 2: Banff National Park, first hike in the Rockies